Purpose of the Secretaries Board

 Out-of-session items

 All matters requiring discussion and/or endorsement by the Board should be dealt with as part of a scheduled meeting.
-Papers may be considered out-of-session, with the approval of the relevant member.
+Papers may be considered out-of-session, with the approval of the Chair and the relevant member/s.

 Out-of-session items will be circulated to members by the Secretariat.